-For this unit, learners must have access to a range of current events and marketing information from websites and printed resources.
+For this unit, learners will need access to a range of current events and marketing information from websites and printed resources.

-For Distinction standard, learners will draw on varied information about the importance of the ways that experiential marketing events and immersion experiences are used to successfully promote a product or service.
+For distinction standard, learners will draw on varied information about the importance of the ways that experiential marketing events and immersion experiences are used to successfully promote a product or service.
 There will be a clear justification as to how such marketing events have aided in the success of the marketing and achievement of a purpose and outcome for each of the products or services explored.

-For Merit standard, learners will present the outcomes of methodical and detailed examination about events and immersion experiences used to market two products or services highlighting success factors and achievements.
+For merit standard, learners will present the outcomes of methodical and detailed examination about events and immersion experiences used to market two products or services highlighting success factors and achievements.
 They will interpret the effectiveness of such methods in achieving outcomes and analyse their findings.

-For Pass standard, learners will show clear details of events in marketing campaigns to explain their purpose and impact.
+For pass standard, learners will show clear details of events in marketing campaigns to explain their purpose and impact.
 They will give evidence on how two products or services have used events and immersion experiences as part of a marketing campaign to achieve successful outcomes.

-For Distinction standard, learners will present a comprehensive plan for an event including immersion experiences to promote a selected product or service.
-They will implement their plan, managing the event from pre- to post-stage whilst gathering feedback and demonstrating effective marketing and management skills.
+For distinction standard, learners will present a comprehensive plan for an event including immersion experiences to promote a selected product or service.
+They will implement their plan, managing the event from pre to post stage whilst gathering feedback and demonstrating effective marketing and management skills.
 Learners will evaluate the importance of the event plan and experiences and make suggestions for improvement using delegate feedback and self-reflection to underpin justifications.

-For Merit standard, learners will run and manage an experiential marketing event, including immersion experiences in line with a detailed plan, research, budget and timescales to promote a selected product or service.
+For merit standard, learners will run and manage an experiential marketing event, including immersion experiences in line with a detailed plan, research, budget and timescales to promote a selected product or service.
 They will engage effectively with audience members to gather feedback and demonstrate effective management and marketing skills.

-For Pass standard, learners will run and manage an experiential marketing event including immersion experiences for a selected product or service in line with a basic event plan, budget and timescale to demonstrate management and marketing skills.
+For pass standard, learners will run and manage an experiential marketing event including immersion experiences for a selected product or service in line with a basic event plan, budget and timescale to demonstrate management and marketing skills.
 They will gather feedback from audiences in order to review the success of the event in meeting expected outcomes.

-- Unit 5: Enterprise and Entrepreneurship in the Esports Industry

-- Unit 7: Esports Events

-- Unit 10: Esports Branding

-- Unit 13: Business Applications of Esports in Social Media

-- Unit 20: Esports Enterprise Launch.
+- Unit 3: Enterprise and Entrepreneurship in the Esports Industry - Unit 5: Esports Events - Unit 7: Producing an Esports Brand - Unit 10: Business Applications of Esports in Social Media - Unit 18: Launching Your Esports Enterprise.